philanc/luazen/README.md

 	arguments and return are the same as rc4raw() key length must be 16 (or nil, error msg is returned)

-rabbit(str, key, iv)
-	encrypt (or decrypt, as rabbit is symmetric) string str with key string key and initial value string iv. key must be 16 bytes. iv must be 8 bytes return the encrypted string (same length as str) or nil, error msg if the key or iv lengths are not correct -- for more information and references on rabbit, see the comment at the top of src/luazen/rabbit.c

 md5(str)
 	return the md5 hash of string str as a binary string (no hex encoding)